Skip links

 in Tags

-Svante Paabo and his team sequence and identify the mitochondrial DNA (mDNA) of Denisovan Homo, extracted from a tiny phalanx of the little finger of a female hand, found in a cave in the Altai Mountains, Central Asia, in caves also inhabited , at different
+Svante Paabo and his team sequence and identify the mitochondrial DNA (mDNA) of Denisovan Homo, extracted from a tiny phalanx of the little finger of a female hand, found in a cave in the Altai Mountains, in Central Asia, in caves also inhabited, at different

 February 2010